ng-Classic/ng-classic/aio/content/guide/deployment.md

 # Deployment

-When you are ready to deploy your Angular application to a remote server, you have various options for deployment.
+When you are ready to deploy your Angular Classicapplication to a remote server, you have various options for deployment.

 <a id="dev-deploy"></a>
 <a id="copy-files"></a>